 Review flow is an automated process which allows individuals or organisations specified on an entry form to be contacted to review an entry.
-They can be configured at Settings > General > Review flow.
-Please refer to the Review flow overview to learn more.
+They can be configured in the Manage workspace at Review flow > Settings.
+Please refer to the Review flow overview guide to learn more.